wjlroe/cljs-todo/README.md

 ## cljs-todo

-A simple do list based on Clojurescript One.
+A simple to-do list based on Clojurescript One.
 I originally wrote this code by modifying the existing Clojurescript One, but I wanted to pull it out into a standalone project to get a better sense for how much of the code is specific to my application.
 The Datomic integration might be a bit of a digression, but it's